-- Other claims related to the natural gas domestic market: Compañía Mega has claimed YPF for cutbacks in natural gas supply pursuant to their respective sales contract.
-YPF affirmed that the deliveries of natural gas to Mega were affected by the interference of the Argentine Government.
-Besides, YPF would not have any responsibility based on the events of force majeure, fortuitous case and frustration of the contractual purpose.
-Despite the Company has material arguments of defense, taking into account the characteristics of the claims, they have been considered as possible contingencies. - Hydrocarbon's concessions Provincial claims: YPF has been notified of the Resolution No. 433/2008 issued by the Direction of Hydrocarbons, Ministry of Production of the Province of Río Negro, concerning compliance with certain obligations assumed as production concessionaire of the areas Barranca de los Loros, Bajo del Piche, El Medanito and Los Caldenes, all of them located in the Province of Río Negro.
-The resolution provides that YPF, among others, has not complied with certain obligations as production concessionaire and claims for damages to the environment.
+Hydrocarbon's concessions - Provincial claims: YPF has been notified of the Resolution No. 433/2008 issued by the Direction of Hydrocarbons, Ministry of Production of the Province of Río Negro, concerning compliance with certain obligations assumed as production concessionaire of the areas Barranca de los Loros, Bajo del Piche, El Medanito and Los Caldenes, all of them located in the Province of Río Negro.
+The resolution provides that YPF, among others, has not complied with certain obligations as production concessionaire and claims for damages to the environment

 Considering the previous paragraph and the dispositions of the Law No. 17,319 (Law of Hydrocarbons), YPF was requested to submit its discharge at risk of termination of the mentioned concessions.
 However, the mentioned Law grants the concessionaire and/or licensee the right, prior to termination of the concession, to cure a contractual breach within a certain period of time after receiving notice thereof.
 In this order, on May 29, 2008, YPF filed a request for nullification of the Resolution No. 433/2008, since this resolution fail to grant YPF the mentioned right.
 Additionally, on June 13, 2008, YPF submitted a response, denying the mentioned charges.
 On November 12, 2008, the Ministry of Production ordered the initiation of the evidence production period.
 On November 28, 2008, YPF requested the production of certain evidence and the appointment of a technical expert.
 As of the issuance date of these financial statements, YPF has argued certain aspects related with the production of evidence.
-On May 12, 2009, Resolution No. 144/2009 was issued, ordering a time extension and the suspension of the proceedings.
+On May 12, 2009, the Company was notified of the issuance of Resolution No. 31/09, ordering a time extension in the evidence production period.
+On December 1, 2009, YPF filed with the requested documentary evidence and stated that certain aspects related to the evidence production period are still pending.